Do biological molecular machines act as Maxwell's demons?: Methods: Specification of the computer model

-The forward external transition probabilities, determined by the stationary concentrations [P$_i$], were assumed to equal $(20\, p_i^{\rm eq})^{-1}$ per random walking step, $p_i^{\rm eq}$ denoting the equilibrium occupation probability of the initial input or output node, $i = 1, 2$.
-The corresponding backward external transition probabilities were modified by the detailed balance breaking factors $\exp (-\beta A_i)$.
-The mean forward external transition time $\tau_{\rm ext} = 20$ is one order of the magnitude shorter than the mean internal transition time $\tau_{\rm int} = 204$ , so that the whole process is controlled by the internal and not by the external dynamics of the system.
+The forward external transition probability, related to the stationary concentration [P$_i$], is determined by the mean time of external transition $\tau_{\rm ext}$, and equals $(p_i^{\rm eq}\tau_{\rm ext})^{-1}$ per random walking step, $p_i^{\rm eq}$ denoting the equilibrium occupation probability of the initial input or output node ($i=1,2$, respectively).
+The corresponding backward external transition probabilitiy is modified by the detailed balance breaking factors $\exp (-\beta A_i)$.
+The assumed mean time of forward external transition $\tau_{\rm ext}=20$ was one order of the magnitude shorter than the mean time of internal transition $\tau_{\rm int}=204$, so that the whole process is controlled by the internal dynamics of the system, not the external.
+The assumption that most biochemical reactions are controlled by the slow dynamics of the proteins has a very rich literature confirmations \cite{Kurz98,Kurz06}.
+It is this, in fact, that led to the now widely accepted change of the fundamental paradigm of molecular biology, that not only structure but also dynamics determine the function of the proteins \cite{Henz07,Uver10,Chou11,Chod14,Shuk15,Kurz14a}.